madskristensen/MarkSite/README.md

 the MarkSite instance.

-When using AppVeyor, each pull requests is automatically being build and the validator will automatically failed the build in case the pull request isn't satisfying the validator.
+When using AppVeyor, each pull requests is automatically being build and the validator will automatically fail the build in case the pull request isn't satisfying the validator.